appzuka/ts-loader-1243/readme.md

 The bundled code dist/main.js will show the return value as a number now but the dist/index.d.ts still shows the return as a string and the file timestamp shows the file was not updated.

 Exit and restart watch mode and dist/index.d.ts will be updated correctly.

+If you downgrade to webpack@4.40 it works as expected in watch mode.